tochman/the_blue_print/chapters/10-the-journey-continues.md

 4. **Stay Current**: Follow React's development, participate in beta testing, and understand emerging patterns.

-## Final Thoughts: The Philosophy of Continuous Learning
+## Final thoughts: the philosophy of continuous learning

 React's ecosystem changes rapidly, which can feel overwhelming.
 But remember that the fundamental principles you've learned in this book—component thinking, declarative programming, and careful state management—remain constant even as specific APIs and libraries evolve.